KyleDanny/ai_crayon_production/README.md

 - Customizable: Tailors code to your needs (e.g., Mac setup, crayon business).

 - Always Available: Helps anytime, even when humans can’t.

+- Can switch between models to see which one is best for the task.

 ### Cons of Using AI for Code